Table of Contents

 [1] 50 100 6 8 10 12 14 200

-The following code shows how to replace the values in a certain column of a data frame that meet a specific condition:
+The following code illustrates how to replace values in a specific column of a data frame that meet a specific condition (values greater than 4) with a new standardized value of 50:

 #define data frame